 Millions of investors are seeking professional advice for investing trillions of dollars in U.S. retirement assets.
 Understanding and embracing self-directed IRAs means a new source of clients, investors, and capital.

+It’s that time of year again.
 Fair market valuations (FMVs) are required by the IRS for the assets in your retirement plan.
-The valuations must be assessed as of the end of the income tax reporting year.
-You’re not allowed to complete these valuations yourself—you must request a qualified, independent third party to … Read More
+These valuations must be assessed by end of the income tax reporting year.
+You’re not allowed to perform them yourself—a qualified, independent third party must … Read More

 One of the most recent (and controversial) directives President Trump has issued regards reforming large chunks of the Dodd-Frank Wall Street Reform and Consumer Protection Act (more simply called Dodd-Frank).
 One aspect that’s under his radar is the fiduciary rule that would more strictly govern investment advisors … Read More